-Sedimentation in the Lake Mead delta extends upstream to approximately the location of Separation Rapid in Grand Canyon, about 40 river miles upstream from Pearce Ferry.
+The sediments of the Lake Mead delta extend upstream to approximately the location of Separation Rapid in Grand Canyon, about 40 river miles upstream from Pearce Ferry.
 Since 2000, Lake Mead water levels have declined approximately 40 meters.
-The Colorado River has subsequently incised through newly exposed delta sediments, persistently eroding tall bluffs of fine-grained lake and delta deposits (Fig. 9).
-Erosion of these bluffs causes rapid sedimentation in parts of the river resulting in ever-shifting sandbars throughout much of the lower river corridor between Separation Rapid and Pearce Ferry.
+The Colorado River has subsequently incised through newly exposed delta sediments, persistently eroding tall banks of fine-grained lake and delta deposits (Fig. 9).
+Erosion of these banks delivers sediment to the river resulting in ever-shifting sandbars throughout much of the lower river corridor between Separation Rapid and Pearce Ferry.
 Downstream from Pearce Ferry, the Colorado River flows over a ledge of poorly consolidated bedrock (Pearce Ferry rapids) because the path of the incised channel does not follow its pre-reservoir course.
 This ledge (knickpoint) creates a significant navigation hazard and may also affect native fish migration from the reservoir upstream to the Colorado River in Grand Canyon.
 Additionally, this bedrock ledge provides the downstream base-level for the incising section of the lower Colorado River in Grand Canyon National Park, and thus plays an important role in regulating incision and sediment evacuation from upstream reaches.